RKO and MGM Costume Designer Walter Plunkett

 Plunkett’s Costume Sketch of Greer Garson as Irene Forsyte in the Metro Goldwyn Mayer Production, That Forsyte Woman.

-Walter Plunkett, nominated for the Academy Award ten times. in 1951, recognized for An American in Paris.
+Walter Plunkett, nominated for the Academy Award ten times, was recognized in 1951 for An American in Paris.
 He shared the award with fellow costume designers Orry-Kelly and “Irene” Sharaff.

 The Movie, Showboat with Ava Garner wearing Walter Blunkett design.

-The 1951 Showboat movie, Ava Gardner is wearing Walter Plunkett design.
+In the 1951 Showboat movie, Ava Gardner wears Walter Plunkett’s design.

 Walter Plunkett sketch of Agnes Moorehead in Raintree County